Final Fantasy 16 Ruin Reawakened Svarog [Full Guide]

 During The Fight

-• Constantly hone in on the enemy during attacks like Blazing Legion and Red Dawn.
-Svarog has a limited melee attack pool.
+• Focus on the enemy during attacks like Blazing Legion and Red Dawn.

-• For long-ranged attacks, Wings of Light, Blind Justice, Judgement Bolt, and Flames of Rebirth are perfect.
+• For long-range attacks, use Wings of Light, Blind Justice, Judgement Bolt, and Flames of Rebirth.

 Ruin Reawakened Rewards